Tom Brady retires at 45, insisting this time it's 'for good'

 TAMPA, Fla.
-(AP) — Tom Brady, who won a record seven Super Bowls for New England and Tampa, has announced his retirement.
+(AP) — This time, Tom Brady says he’s done for good.

+The seven-time Super Bowl winner with New England and Tampa Bay announced his retirement from the NFL on Wednesday, exactly one year after first saying his playing days were over, by posting a brief video lasting just under one minute on social media.

-Brady — the most successful quarterback in NFL history, and one of the greatest athletes in team sports — posted the announcement on social media Wednesday morning, a brief video lasting just under one minute.
+Unlike last winter, though, the most successful quarterback in league history, as well as one of the greatest athletes in team sports, said his decision was final.

 “Good morning guys.
 I’ll get to the point right away,” Brady says as the message begins.
 “I’m retiring.
 For good.”

-He briefly retired after the 2021 season but wound up coming back for one more year with the Tampa Bay Buccaneers.
-He retires at age 45, the owner of numerous passing records in an unprecedented 23-year career.
+He briefly retired after the 2021 season but wound up coming back for one more year with the Buccaneers.
+He retires at age 45, the owner of virtually every meaningful NFL passing record in an unprecedented 23-year career.

+A year ago when he retired, it was in the form of a long Instagram post.
+But about six weeks later, he decided to return for one more run, citing “unfinished business” after an early playoff exit.

 Only a couple of weeks later, he has given the answer.